Quantum Vacuum Radiation Near a Critical Point: Quantum properties: Nonclassicality and entanglement

-In \figref{fig:entanglement} we show the nonclassical properties of the vacuum emission and the entanglement between pairs of modes whose frequencies sum to the driving frequency, as the system approaches the critical point, both at zero and at finite temperature.
-In \figref{fig:entanglement}~(a) we plot the quantum-classical indicator \(\langle :\!f^{\dagger} f\!:\rangle\) as a function of the relative coupling strength \(\eta/\eta_c\), evaluated at the optimal angle \(\theta\) and under resonant conditions.
-For the set of parameters considered here, we find that at sufficiently low temperatures the observable is negative, \(\langle :\! f^{\dagger} f \!:\rangle < 0\), which signals a nonclassical state of the output field.
-As the temperature is increased and the system moves towards the quantum critical point, the influence of the thermal input field becomes more pronounced and eventually drives the indicator to positive values, \(\langle :\! f^{\dagger} f \!:\rangle > 0\), indicating that thermal noise dominates over quantum fluctuations.
-Remarkably, in the immediate vicinity of the QPT the system re-enters the quantum regime.
-This behavior is consistent with the parametric nature of the underlying process: in a parametric mechanism there is an intrinsic competition between photon pair production, which enhances quantum correlations, and decoherence induced by temperature \cite{Galve2010bringing}. \figref{fig:entanglement}~(b) illustrates the corresponding behavior of the logarithmic negativity \(\mathcal{N}\) in resonant conditions as a function of \(\eta/\eta_c\).
-At zero temperature, the entanglement between the two matching output modes increases when the system approaches the phase transition.
-As the temperature rises, thermal noise progressively degrades quantum correlations and, for the parameters adopted here, when the temperature exceeds a critical threshold (green curve) the two modes are no longer entangled.
-It is worth noting that this critical threshold coincides with the value at which in \figref{fig:squeezing_spectrum}~(c) quantum squeezing, \textit{i.e.} squeezing below unity, is no longer observed.
+Note that this critical threshold coincides with the value at which in \figref{fig:squeezing_spectrum}(c) quantum squeezing, i.e., squeezing below unity, is no longer observed.
 Entanglement is restored only in the immediate vicinity of the QPT, which identifies the region in which the quantum correlations generated by the vacuum emission dominate over thermal noise.
 This restoration should not be regarded as surprising: it is another manifestation of the same competition between pair creation and thermal decoherence mentioned above.
-The fact that both the nonclassicality indicator in panel~(a) and the entanglement measure in panel~(b) recover their quantum nature near the critical point shows that, in this regime, photon pair production overwhelms the effect of thermal decoherence, despite the softening of the mode. \figref{fig:entanglement}~(c) displays the maximum value of the logarithmic negativity \(\mathcal{N}\), evaluated in the \(\omega \rightarrow \omega_d/2\) limit, as a function of the modulation amplitude \(\epsilon\).
-We observe that the onset of a nonzero \(\mathcal{N}\) shifts towards larger modulation amplitudes as the temperature is increased.
-Beyond this onset, the logarithmic negativity increases with the driving amplitude, showing that sufficiently strong modulation is able to generate entanglement even in the presence of finite temperature.
+The fact that both the nonclassicality indicator in \figref{fig:squeezing_spectrum}(a) and the entanglement measure in \figref{fig:squeezing_spectrum}(b) recover their quantum nature near the critical point shows that, in this regime, photon pair production overwhelms the effect of thermal decoherence, despite the softening of the mode.